YouTube Video Description

 If you’re having trouble with your description, try using this template:

 Of course, you’re free to use a format that works best for you.
-But this simple description template can help you bang out effective video descriptions quickly.
+But this simple description template can help you bang out effective YouTube descriptions whenever you upload a new video.

 Keep It Conversational